 What an exciting time I’ve had creating this crochet Hudson’s Bay inspired blanket for a new little one.
 I’ve been collaborating with my sweet Meagan, (she babysat my kids for years and was an amazing mother’s helper,) with a design for her almost to be born little boy.
 Meagan was inspired by a blanket she had found in her parent’s attic.
 It had a vintage feel to it, and she remembered her dad using it on camping outings.
 She created a pin board around that theme and I studied the pictures.
 I kept being drawn to this pattern but for some reason never thought to Google the name of it.

 It took me some time to find a yarn I liked, that had all the colors I needed to make this.
-Finally, I decided to use Caron Simply Soft in Gold, Heathered Charcoal, Sage and Autumn Red.
+Finally, I decided to use Caron Simply Soft in Gold, Charcoal Heather, Sage and Autumn Red.
 I knew I could possibly pick a more lemony yellow, but I couldn’t find a light teal, so I stuck with the more fall colors.

 Then, I posted my progress on Instagram, and what do you know!
 This is a very popular pattern in Canada!
 A classic!
 As popular as the Stars and Stripes in America.
 I was so embarrassed I hadn’t done more research.
 No wonder it was popping up across Pinterest.
 I kept seeing the name Hudson’s Bay, but only thought it was a brand name of a store, not the name of a vintage blanket pattern.